- About Us

 Sharon Bronson, was first elected to office in November 1996.
 She represents District 3, a sprawling district of 7,403 square miles that includes all of western Pima County and shares more than 130 miles of international border with Mexico.

-Wenona Benally is a Harvard Law School graduate with a master’s degree in Public Policy from the John F. Kennedy School of Government and a Master’s of Law from the James E. Rogers College of Law
+Wenona Benally was a member of the Arizona House of Representatives from 2017 to 2019.
+She is a Harvard Law School graduate with a master’s degree in Public Policy from the John F. Kennedy School of Government and a Masters of Law from the James E. Rogers College of Law.

 Pat Dennis is the former Mayor of Peoria who moved to Avondale in 2010.
 She served on the Peoria City Council for 16 years, four of them as Mayor until she moved to Avondale in 2010.
 She is serving as Chair of the Avondale Parks and Recs Commission and is on the Library Advisory Board and the Municipal Arts Commission.